matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

 responsible for illegal content being exchanged through this covert channel.

-We believe that using a bot that automatically redacts hidden messages after a retention period would avoid such liabilities.
+We believe that using a bot that automatically redacts hidden messages after a retention period would help administrators avoid such liabilities.

 ## Alternatives
 ### Server behavior changes

-We could amend this proposal to have the server reject messages with relation `m.visibility` if these messages are sent by a user with a powerlevel below `m.visibility`.
+We could amend this proposal to have the server reject messages with type `m.visibility` if these messages are sent by a user with a powerlevel below `m.visibility`.
 However, this would require changes to the flow of encryption to let the server read the relation between events, something that is less than